DHRI-Curriculum/NLTK_DHRI/sections/12-data-cleaning-results.md

 type(my_dist)
 ```

 The result should say it is a nltk probability distribution (`nltk.probability.FreqDist`).
 It doesn't matter too much right now what that is, only that it worked.
-We can now plot this with the matplotlib function, `plot`.
-We want to plot the first 20 entries of the my_dist object.
+We can now plot this with `matplotlib`'s function called `plot`.
+We want to plot the first 20 entries of the `my_dist` object.

 ```python
 my_dist.plot(20)